cassioneri/calendar/README.md

 constants](https://godbolt.org/z/4JxB4J).)
 Therefore `udate_algos` gets better performance by working only on `unsigned` integers.

-The latter is more configurable allowing for negative years and to_rata_dies, as well as different epochs (By default, the epoch is the Unix date 1970-Jan-01.)
+The latter is more configurable allowing for negative years and rata dies, as well as different epochs (By default, the epoch is the Unix date 1970-Jan-01.)
 This is a thin but not free layer class around `udate_algos`.
 Indeed, each function in `sdate_algos` simply adapts inputs and outputs (generally through one addition and one subtraction) before/after delegating to a corresponding